“Speaking personally, you can have my gun, but you’ll take my book when you pry my cold, dead fingers off of the binding.” ~ Stephen King

 - Reading increases your own creativity, sometimes sparking other ideas in your life.

 - Reading can make you feel not so alone, especially a memoir of someone who’s been through the same thing you have.

 - Reading builds connections with other people, even if the only other person is that author.

-Reading can change your life
+Reading can change your life by open up possibilities

 I have a soft spot for author Stephen King because he was the biggest influence in pushing me toward being a fiction writer.
 When I was a kid, my family & I went on vacation up to a cabin in Maine.
 There was no running water, no electricity ~ “roughing it like the settlers” my dad said.
 Not great, though, for a 12-year-old girl.
 Under one of the bunk beds, I found a box full of Stephen King books & I spent those 2 weeks reading his early work, which is absolutely fantastic.
 I wanted to be able to do what King did ~ make people feel scared, angry, happy, whatever ~ just by telling them a story.
 The Long Walk by Richard Bachman (aka Stephen King) is among my favorite books ever.
 It’s one of the ones I read in that cabin years ago.
 It made me see the possibility of having a life as a fiction writer.
 It changed how I saw my future.
 It opened up possibilities for me.
 Reading can do the same for you.

 What book changed your life?
 Please feel free to share your thoughts & experiences in the comment box below.

 39 thoughts on “How Reading Can Change Your Life”

 It’s great to hear someone else talk about how inspiring King is.
 He is a master of emotions!